globalis-ms/wp-cubi-transient-cache/README.md

 ### Nav-menus caching

-Nav-menus are automatically cached, but multiple default hooks are setup out of the box to clear this cache when needed.
+Nav-menus are automatically cached and several hooks are setup out of the box to clear their cache when needed.

 You can always manually clear all menus cache with :